CLOSED – although you can still buy their chocolates online at the Chocablock website shown below.

 Geoff had a ham baguette – which was just that, a baguette with ham inside, no butter, no pickle – whilst Helen and I ordered the pulled-pork bun with BBQ sauce with a mixed salad on a brioche bun.
 Well, it all looked a little flat on the tin plate it was served upon.
 There wasn’t an awful lot of pulled-pork in the bun and the mixed salad was disappointing consisting of a few pieces of watery iceberg lettuce and red peppers.
 The crisps which came with our meals were similar to Doritos but were cheesy and as Geoff doesn’t like cheese he couldn’t eat them and I must say that I adore cheese but these were rather strong tasting.
 If you’re going to serve crisps then they should be plain.

 The bun also contained some home-made (I guess) coleslaw which was ok but a bit bland and almost no dressing.
-(We visited Wonderland Cafe in Tangier Road, Copnor and it was a far better pulled-pork bun there, so too were their cakes and coffee, that review will be coming shortly).
+(We visited Wonderland Cafe in Tangier Road, Copnor and it was a far better pulled-pork bun there, so too were their cakes and coffee.

 Geoff looked at us both and said ‘what do you think?’ turning up his nose.
 ‘Not great is it?
 I won’t be coming here again’.
 I’m sorry to have to say that we agreed with him.